DivvyPayHQ/web-homework/backend.md

 You do not need to complete the frontend assignments if you are planning to apply specifically for a backend role.

+See the [README](https://github.com/DivvyPayHQ/web-homework/blob/master/elixir/README.md) for how to get elixir up and running.

 ## Instructions

 You do not have to complete all of these objectives, but do as many as you can without wasting your time.